-Rosh Hashanah, the Jewish new year, is right around the corner.
-This year it falls on Monday, September 6 through the evening of Wednesday, September 8.
+Rosh Hashanah, the Jewish new year, is here!
+This year it falls on the night of Sunday, September 25th through the evening of Tuesday, September 27th.
 The new year is one of the most important days on the Jewish calendar, so Rosh Hashanah is a perfect time to acknowledge your Jewish friends, colleagues and classmates with a holiday greeting.

 (Did the new year creep up on you?
 No worries!
 Here’s a last minute checklist to help you get ready!)

 There are several different ways to wish someone a happy new year or greet someone on Rosh Hashanah.
 You can simply say “Happy new year,” “Happy holiday” or use one of the following: